igorkry/tnt4j-streams/README.md

 ##### SCP(SSH) file lines

-This sample shows how to stream `SCP` (over SSH) provided file lines as activity events.
+This sample shows how to stream `scp:` file system (over SSH) provided file lines as activity events.

 Sample files can be found in `samples/ssh-file-lines` directory (`tnt4j-streams-fs` module).